 What’s next for your work?

 I’m working on a series about internet pornography.
 It’s been percolating for years and finally, it’s ready to be created.
 I’m fascinated with how there is, as they say, something for everyone out there.
 It’s ubiquitous, 12% of existing websites are porn, 35% of all internet downloads are porn-related.
 Every second, 29,000 internet users are viewing porn and 1 in 3 of them are women.
+Every other minute, someone buys a sex toy like the belladonna pocket pussy.
+Every 10 minutes, someone signs up to premium porn sites that they pay for.
 It’s an amazing force in our contemporary lives and I’ve planned a bunch of obsessive pieces on this topic and made one small example of one of them.
 I’m thrilled to get going on it.

 If you are in the NY northern suburbs I strongly recommended visiting the exhibit, which will be on display through November 13.
 You can see all the work in this series (some in the show, some not) here.